-The Field Work component of a survey generally involves the following activities in preparing a legal survey on First Nation Reserve lands:
+The Fieldwork component of a survey generally involves the following activities in performing a legal survey on First Nation Reserve lands:

-- Finding and taking measurements to acceptable survey monuments in the area, - Cutting and blazing property lines, - Placing survey monuments at new corners, and/or replacing disturbed or missing survey monuments from previous surveys, - Measuring any encroachments/conflicting interests, - Measuring all features close to the boundaries, such as fencing, - Meeting client and/or First Nations Authorities on site, - Addressing concerns/questions from abutting homeowners.
+- Finding and taking measurements to suitable survey monuments in the area, cutting and blazing property lines, where appropriate - Placing survey monuments at new corners, and/or replacing disturbed or missing survey monuments from previous surveys - Measuring any encroachments/conflicting interests - Measuring all features close to the boundaries, such as fencing, buildings, etc. - Meeting client and/or First Nation project contacts on site - Addressing concerns/questions from adjoining interest holders.

-Considering these activities, a surveyor will take into account a number of factors that may affect the performance of a survey and thus effect the overall cost of the survey.
-To address these factors, some survey projects may require more labour or logistical support to properly conduct the field work portion of the survey.
+Considering these activities, a surveyor will take into account a number of factors that may affect the progress of a survey and thus effect the overall cost.
+To address these factors, some survey projects may require more labour or logistical support to properly conduct the fieldwork portion of the survey.
 While keeping in mind that each survey project is unique in its own way, certain survey projects may require more labour-intensive activities and or logistical support than others.